-4.13.4 Change the In-Band Ring Tone Setting
+4.13.4 Change the in-band ring tone setting

-The SDP record entry "In-band ring tone" of the "SupportedFeatures" record (see Table 5.4) informs the HF if the AG is capable of sending an in-band ring tone or not.
+The SDP record entry "In-band ring tone" of the "Supported features" record (see Table 5.4) informs the HF if the AG is capable of sending an in-band ring tone or not.
 If the AG is capable of sending an in-band ring tone, it shall send the in-band ring tone by default.
 The AG may subsequently change this setting.

-If the AG wants to change the in-band ring tone setting during an ongoing service level connection, it shall use the unsolicited result code +BSIR (Bluetooth Set In-band Ring tone) to notify the HF about the change.
-See Figure 4.27 for details.
+In case the AG wants to change the in-band ring tone setting during an ongoing service level connection, it shall use the unsolicited result code +BSIR (Bluetooth Set In-band Ring tone) to notify the HF about the change.
+See Figure 4.17 for details.